 Edgar Lewis Casada, age 96, died at Keepsake Village, Columbus, on September 9, following a brief illness.
 He was born in Pulaski, Kentucky, to Lewis Walter Casada and Laura Gertrude Vaught Casada on August 8, 1923.
 He graduated from Eubank High School in Eubank, Kentucky, in 1941 and served in the civilian Signal Corps and the United States Army Air Force during World War II.
 Graduating in 1950 from the University of Wisconsin, he was an electrical maintenance supervisor at Inland Steel Company in East Chicago, Indiana, until retiring in 1982.

-To send flowers in memory of Edgar L. Casada, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Edgar L. Casada, please visit our Heartfelt Sympathies Store.

 Edgar was preceded in death by his parents, his wife Dorothy Louise Ekvall Casada, and his brothers Harold Walter Casada and James Hubert Casada.
 He is survived by daughter Louise Casada Hillery of Columbus and son Laurence Lewis Casada (Laura) of Larkspur, Colorado, as well as grandsons James Lewis Hillery (Valda) of Indianapolis, and Andrew Todd Hillery (Arine) of Bloomington, great-grandsons Kai Sean Hillery and Keean Matthew Hillery, and seven nieces and nephews.